-Slate consists of mica, quartz, clay and other minerals.
-It’s sourced from several different locations around the world, particularly from Italy, Brazil and China.
-Slate used for pool tables is generally one-inch thick and supported by a frame that is at least the same thickness or much thicker to easily handle the weight.
+Slate consists of mica, quartz, clay, and other minerals.
+It’s sourced from several different locations around the world, particularly from Italy, Brazil, and China.
+The slate used for pool tables is generally one inch thick and supported by a frame that is at least the same thickness or much thicker to easily handle the weight.

 Regulation slate is typically cut into three separate pieces, but there are single-piece slate slabs that feature cut-outs for home pool tables.

 Please also note that the harder the slate, the more brittle it is.
 Extra supports that run under the slate bed from side to side and end to end are, thus, recommended.

 - Another key item is the right pool cloth.
 Generally speaking, the right cloth is a blend of 75 percent wool and 25 nylon (called baize), weighing 22 ounces per linear yard

 Some pool traditionalists might favor all wool.
 Pure wool pool table cloth is also what’s preferred and used on the professional circuit.
 However, the addition of nylon adds more strength and is well worth the investment of a few extra dollars per linear yard for a home pool table.

 Popular pool felt sizes include seven feet, eight feet, and nine feet, but other sizes are available.

 - Choose the right billiards rails for your table.

 Rails consist of a wooden frame and a rubber cushion, which are made of synthetic or vulcanized rubber and covered with felt.
 Higher-end pool tables are usually made with K66 cushions (the number generally refers to the cushion shape and angle).

 - Don’t forget about the pockets!